-Spain vs. England Women's World Cup final predictions, picks by Chris 'The Bear' Fallica
+Spain vs. England women's World Cup final predictions, picks by Chris 'The Bear' Fallica

 England has allowed two goals during the run of play in the tournament, so it might be a lot to ask Spain to score twice in this one.

-While La Roja has scored three times in the 81st minute or later in the last two matches, I suspect England is better equipped here to see a match out or send it to extra time from that point forward.
+While La Roja has scored three times in the 81st minute or later in the last two matches, I suspect England is better equipped to see a match out or send it to extra time.
 The Lionesses' team defense is strong enough to prevent those late-match heroics from Spain.

-England played its best match of the tournament against Australia, and a repeat effort here — or close to it — should give the Lionesses a great chance to lift the trophy.
+England played its best match of the tournament against Australia, and a repeat effort here — or close to it — will give the Lionesses a great chance to lift the trophy.

 PICK: Tie or England and Spain Team Total Under 1.5 goals (bet $10 to win $15.99 total)